Hindhead

-Hindhead is a village in Surrey, England.
-It is the highest village in Surrey, with buildings at between 185 and 253 metres above sea level.
-It is best known as the location of the Devil's Punch Bowl, a beauty spot and site of special scientific interest, and as the site of the Hindhead crossroads, a formerly notorious congestion spot, where the A3 between Portsmouth and London was crossed by the A287 between Hook and Haslemere.
+Hindhead is a village in the Waverley district of the county of Surrey, England.
+It is the highest village in the county and its buildings are between 185 m and 253 m above sea level.
+The village forms part of the Haslemere parish.
+Situated on the county border with Hampshire, it is best known as the location of the Devil's Punch Bowl, a beauty spot and site of special scientific interest.

+The A3 between Portsmouth and London was crossed by the A287 between Hook and Haslemere.
 The A3 now passes under Hindhead in the Hindhead Tunnel and its route along the Punch Bowl has been removed and landscaped, but the crossroads still exists for local traffic, as a double mini-roundabout.

-Hindhead is 11 miles south-west of Guildford, the county town of Surrey, on the border with Hampshire.
+Hindhead is 11 miles south-west of Guildford and on the border with Hampshire.
 It is a ward in the district of Waverley, and part of the civil parish of Haslemere.
 The ward, which includes Beacon Hill, had a population of 4,292 at the 2011 Census.

-The place-name "Hindhead" is first attested in 1571, and means "hill frequented by hinds", or female deer.
+The name "Hindhead" is first attested in 1571, and means "hill frequented by hinds", or female deer.